raymond-lam/priority-q/README.md

 The priority queue implements an interable protocol wherein elements are successively dequeued from a shallow clone of the priority queue, so that one could, for example, iterate over the elements of the priority queue in sorted order using a `for ... of` loop, and the priority queue itself will not be mutated.

+### clear()

+Removes all elements from the priority queue.
+Returns the number of elements removed.

 ### clone()

 Returns a shallow clone of the priority queue, which is to say, returns a new priority queue with the exact same elements and comparator.